-The Public Interest Disclosure Act (PIDA) protects employees who "blow the whistle" where the employee reasonably believes that the disclosure falls within the remit of the prescribed person or body, and that the information and any allegations are substantially true.
+The Public Interest Disclosure Act 1998 (PIDA) protects employees who "blow the whistle" where the employee reasonably believes that the disclosure falls within the remit of the prescribed person or body, and that the information and any allegations are substantially true.
 Disclosures made under this procedure will be monitored for statistical purposes as required under the PIDA.
 The details of any disclosure will remain confidential.

-In schools, the headteacher is the first point of contact for whistleblowing queries.
-For members of the central team, the first point of contact is the CEO or if the whistleblowing relates to the CEO, the chair of the Trust Board.
-If the allegation is related to the headteacher, the concern will be raised with the chair of governors or the CEO.
+The headteacher is the first point of contact for whistleblowing queries.
+If the allegation is related to the headteacher, the concern will be raised with the chair of governors or the CEO of the Trust.
+The CEO must be informed of all whistleblowing related to the headteacher.